whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 ## First implementation

 We'll use a `GenServer` as the only interface with the TCP connection.
-We need a GenServer so that we will be able to keep the TCP socket in the GenServer's state and reuse that socket for all commication.
+We need a GenServer so that we will be able to keep the TCP socket in the GenServer's state and reuse that socket for all communication.

 ### Establishing the connection